IbrahimBelantar/pdsnd_github/README.md

   * *lubridate* (R)
   * *atom-language-r* (Atom)

+Note: If you don't have the R packages in your local library, use the commande `install.packages("name of package")`
 ### Files used
 The raw data is provided in the csv files for each city.
 The "*Bikeshare.R*" file contains the code used for answering the three questions.